dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 processing-flags | O | U | Flags relating to response processing.
  | | | Bit 0.
 1 if the response came from cache.

-QUESTION: Should this be a signature item?
+QUESTION: Should this be an item in the Query Signature?

 ### Extended Query/Response data contents